Super Bowl XXXIV: Tennessee Titans

 Another contributor on the Titans' offense was fullback Lorenzo Neal, who frequently served as George's lead blocker and was widely considered one of the best blocking backs in the league.
 The team did not have any outstanding deep threats, but wide receiver Yancey Thigpen recorded 38 receptions for 648 yards, wide receiver Kevin Dyson had 54 receptions for 658 yards, and tight end Frank Wycheck caught 69 passes for 641 yards.
 Thigpen, however, would not play in the Super Bowl because of a right foot fracture he suffered in the AFC Championship Game.
 Up front, their line was anchored by Pro Bowl tackle Bruce Matthews.
 On special teams, Derrick Mason racked up 1,030 combined return yards and a touchdown.

-Tennessee's defense was also extremely effective.
+The Titans' defense was also extremely effective.
 Pro Bowl defensive end Jevon Kearse anchored the line, recording 14.5 sacks to go along with 8 forced fumbles and was named the NFL's Defensive Rookie of the Year.
 The linebackers corps was led by Eddie Robinson, who recorded 64 tackles and 6 sacks, while also recovering and forcing 3 fumbles.
 Their secondary was led by cornerback Samari Rolle, who led the team with 4 interceptions, and veteran safety Marcus Robertson, who would miss the game with a broken leg.

 The Titans finished the regular season with a 13–3 record (including a home win over the Rams), but finished second behind the 14–2 Jacksonville Jaguars (who had the best record in the NFL that season) in the AFC Central.
-The Jaguars' only two losses were to the Titans, but Tennessee's three losses forced them to enter the playoffs as a wild-card team.
+The Jaguars' only two losses were to the Titans, but the Titans' three losses forced them to enter the playoffs as a wild-card team.